Skip to main content

 Code by DataCamp

-Instead of an integer, we have added a string as a second argument which has raised an exception, which is different from ZeroDivisionError, with a different message.
+Instead of an integer, we have added a string as a second argument, which has raised an exception, that is different from ZeroDivisionError, with a different message.

 divide(1,'g')